c0rner/ghst/SECURITY.md

 ## Credential Lifetimes and Storage

-1. GitHub must return an explicit expiry for every root and scoped token. `ghst` rejects a token whose expiry is absent, invalid, or inside its 30-second safety margin.
-2. `ghst` accepts the GitHub-issued lifetime rather than synthesizing or extending one locally.
+1. `ghst` accepts the GitHub-issued lifetime rather than synthesizing or extending one locally.
    With user-to-server token expiration enabled, GitHub currently documents an eight-hour user access token and a six-month refresh token.
-3. Refresh tokens are wrapped in zeroizing memory, dropped immediately after parsing, never cached, and never returned to downstream tools.
+2. Refresh tokens are wrapped in zeroizing memory, dropped immediately after parsing, never cached, and never returned to downstream tools.
-4. Root and reusable derived access tokens are stored under `~/.cache/ghst/`.
-One-off `run` tokens are stored temporarily in private recovery entries so interrupted cleanup can be retried.
+3. `ghst` root tokens and reusable derived tokens are stored under `~/.cache/ghst/`.
+One-off run tokens are stored temporarily in private recovery entries so interrupted cleanup can be retried.
-5. Root and derived tokens have independent GitHub-issued expiries.
-Revoking or expiring a root token is not assumed to revoke already-created scoped tokens.
+4. Root and derived tokens have independent GitHub-issued expiries.
+Revoking or expiring a root token is not assumed to revoke already-created derived (scoped) tokens.

 Configuration and cache state have different enforcement: